risc0/risc0/website/api/zkvm/guest-code-101.md

 - For a guide to writing and running your first guest code, check out our [zkVM Quick Start][quickstart].
-- For a simple example, check out the [Hello World tutorial][hello-world], where the [guest] receives one input from the [host] and commits the result of its operation to the [journal].
+- For a simple example, check out the [Hello World tutorial][hello-world], where the [guest] receives an input from the [host], and then commits a value to the [journal].

 The full functionality of the guest is documented in the [`guest`